 Based on the supposedly leaked images from that pitch demo, Silent Hill 2 was a solid presentation; visually, it looked remarkably close to what we see in the release version of the remake.
 The abandoned rooms of Brookhaven Hospital and other locations, with peeling walls and a pervasive atmosphere of desolation, perfectly convey the feelings many experienced in 2001 when the original game came out.
 Fans’ concerns were put to rest when we saw how the wind blows garbage off the table in the hospital’s reception area or how the clouds of fog spread across the yard of Bluecreek Apartments.

 At the beginning of this dark and foggy journey into despair, the players are protagonist James Sunderland, who comes to a remote mining town searching for his late wife, Mary.
-We take our first steps through suburban areas toward their “special place”, an empty and lifeless environment.
+While taking our first steps through suburban areas toward their “special place”, the game’s environmental design may feel too empty and lifeless.
 Yet, this is just a first impression partly caused by our expectations of modern games overwhelmingly saturated with options and live services.

 Silent Hill 2 Remake is crafted with a clear understanding of how the old games worked.
 There are no endless side quests, oversized locations, or overly interactive environments here, like in open-world RPGs.
 However, the further you progress through the game, the more options you get.
-An enjoyable innovation is James Sunderland’s ability to crash through glass with his melee weapon of choice.
+James Sunderland’s ability to crash through glass with his melee weapon is an enjoyable innovation.
+We can find a lot of useful supplies inside by smashing car windows and store displays.
 James Sunderland can find useful supplies inside by smashing car windows and store displays.
 Even after earning the Shattered trophy for 50 broken windows, it’s hard to resist crushing closets, TVs, and other glass-fragile stuff just for fun.

 The following three extensions of the Silent Hill 2 Remake experience involve collecting strange photographs scattered in the most unpredictable places in every location, searching for so-called “glimpses of the past”, aka, places and items that were crucial to the original game, and… tugging on closed door handles, which can earn you another achievement for 50 such attempts.